swiftlang/swift-evolution/proposals/NNNN-atomics.md

 Projects that prefer to default to sequentially consistent ordering are welcome to add non-public `Atomic` extensions that implement that.
 However, we expect that providing an implicit default ordering would be highly undesirable in most production uses of atomics.

 We also provide a top-level function called `atomicMemoryFence` that allows issuing a memory ordering constraint without directly associating it with a particular atomic operation.
-This corresponds to `std::memory_thread_fence` in C++ [[C++17]].
+This corresponds to `std::atomic_thread_fence` in C++ [[C++17]].

 ```swift
 /// Establishes a memory ordering without associating it with a